Plooto

 Driving monetization and growth at Plooto

-Plooto is a cloud-based payment automation platform that streamlines accounts payable and receivable, automates financial workflows, and helps businesses manage payments, approvals, and reconciliations.
+Plooto is a cloud-based payment automation platform that helps businesses manage accounts payable/receivable, automate workflows, and process payments efficiently.

 Problems